intel/intel-device-plugins-for-kubernetes/demo/readme.md

 9. Get a shell to the running container and run a DPDK application.

 ### Screencast
-Intel® QAT Device Plugin with DPDK
+Intel® QAT Device Plugin with DPDK:

 [<img src="https://asciinema.org/a/PoWOz4q2lX4AF4K9A2AV1RtSA.svg" width=700>](https://asciinema.org/a/PoWOz4q2lX4AF4K9A2AV1RtSA)